 Cape Point + The Cape of Good Hope

-Our real mission was to see the Cape of Good Hope and Cape Point on our way to Cape Town, and we made it by the early afternoon to explore.
+Our real mission was to drive to the Cape of Good Hope and Cape Point on our way to Cape Town (major bucketlist experience for me!), and we made it by the early afternoon to explore.
 Let me start by saying this: the park area is much bigger than I anticipated.
 The Cape of Good Hope is part of Table Mountain National Park, and you’ll pay an entry fee per person to be granted access to the park area.
 With all of the planning that went into our time in Rwanda, Uganda and the DRC, we admittedly put South Africa on the back burner a bit, knowing that it would be a bit easier to get around and be spontaneous.
 I had no idea how expansive the area is, or how much there is to do and explore.
 For outdoors enthusiasts, a day dedicated to Cape Point is hardly enough!
 You could spend multiple days biking, hiking and exploring the nooks and crannies, and there are actually campsite options for travelers wanting to dedicate more than a few hours to exploring the park.

 No surprise here: the drive through the park is gorgeous, with its rugged edge-of-the-earth landscape and wildflowers cropping up everywhere.
 We decided to head to Cape Point first to kick off our time in the park (this is a separate stop from the Cape of Good Hope).
 A map will lead you to the parking lot at Cape Point, where you’ll have access to Two Oceans Restaurant (awesome food and stunning views), a gift shop, plus the entry point to the Flying Dutchman Funicular that takes you to the old lighthouse.